UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ### Adaptive Sparse Transformer (AST)

-While Transformers have shown immense success in vision tasks due to their ability to model complex, long-range relationships, this can also be a detriment; for reconstructing a given portion of an image, there are likely many parts of the image that are not relevant, and trying to use information from those parts will only add noise to your reconstruction.
+While Transformers have shown immense success in vision tasks due to their ability to model complex, long-range relationships, this can also be a detriment; for reconstructing a given portion of an image, there are likely many parts of the image that are not relevant, and trying to use information from those parts will only add noise to the reconstruction.
 The self-attention mechanism of the regular Transformer has all tokens attend to all other tokens, with (Softmax) attention weights that will always be greater than 0.
 While the Transformer can use very small attention scores as a way of giving less attention to irrelevant tokens, it is likely useful to give the model more direct flexibility in selecting relevant image regions that does not require assigning scores of large magnitude; for this, [7] proposes the Adaptive Sparse Transformer (AST).

-The AST changes the standard Transformer architecture in two ways: first, instead of just using Softmax on our attention scores to get attention weights, it introduces sparse score selection by using a weighted sum of the Softmax and squared-ReLU of the attention scores to get the attention weights, where the weight between the two schemes is a learnable parameter.
-With this, our Transformer has both "dense" (Softmax) attention weights, which allow all weights to be greater than 0, and "sparse" (squared ReLU) weights, where many weights will be exactly 0 and larger weights will be further amplified, and the model can learn how best to balance these two methods for the task at hand.
+The AST changes the standard Transformer architecture in two ways: first, instead of just using Softmax on the attention scores to get attention weights, it introduces sparse score selection by using a weighted sum of the Softmax and squared-ReLU of the attention scores to get the attention weights, where the weight between the two schemes is a learnable parameter.
+With this, our Transformer has both "dense" (Softmax) attention weights, which makes all weights greater than 0, and "sparse" (squared ReLU) weights, where many weights will be exactly 0 and larger weights will be further amplified, and the model can learn how best to balance these two methods for the task at hand.
 This self-attention mechanism is known as Adaptive Sparse Self-Attention (ASSA), and it is notable as a potentially powerful modification to the self-attention mechanism that requires just 1 extra parameter (as the weights can be computed as $$\text{sigmoid}(b), 1-\text{sigmoid}(b)$$ for learnable $$b$$).

 ![AST Architecture]({{ '/assets/images/01/assa.png' | relative_url }})
 {: style="max-width: 70%;"}